English Literature (MA)

 - A copy of your IELTS certificate with an overall score of 7.0 with 6.5 in all subskills, or evidence of an accepted equivalent.
 Please include the date of your expected test if this qualification is pending.
 If you have alternative acceptable evidence, such as an undergraduate degree studied in the UK, please supply this in place of an IELTS.

-If you do not have a degree in a relevant area or have a 2:2 honours degree you may still apply but should provide additional evidence to support your application such as a CV and references.
+If you do not have a degree qualification or have a 2:2 honours degree you may still apply but should provide additional evidence to support your application such as a CV and references.
 You should also provide a sample essay on a literary topic of your choice.
 Something you have submitted previously for part of your assessment for a previous degree will be acceptable.

 Application Deadline